filecoin-project/FIPs/FIPS/fip-solstice.md

 time.
 Each update writes the new parameters into the L1 Reward Actor (f02) and is subject to the activation timelock mechanism (see Section 4).
-The SWA can also add new streams, subject to the L1-enforced constraint that the sum of all weights is less than or equal to 1.
+The SWA can also add new streams, subject to the L1-enforced constraint that the sum of all weights is equal to 1.
 At the time this FIP ships, the weight schedules for the two existing streams are as follows.
-The weight w0 ramps down from 95% to 50% over roughly 9 quarters.
-During the first quarter (the bootstrap phase), w1 = 1 − w0, so nothing is burned and w1 reaches 10% by the end of the quarter.
-From Q2 onward, w1 steps up by 5 percentage points per quarter, capped at the ceiling 1 − w0, and only when on-chain aggregated Filecoin Pay Volume (FPV) clears its target for the quarter.
+The weight w1 ramps down from 95% to 50% over roughly 9 quarters.
+During the first quarter (the bootstrap phase), w2 = 1 − w1 so nothing is burned and w1 reaches 10% by the end of the quarter.
+From Q2 onward, w2 steps up by 5 percentage points per quarter, capped at the ceiling 1 − w1, and only when on-chain aggregated Filecoin Pay Volume (FPV) clears its target for the quarter.
 The SWA is governed by **SWA Governance** (see Section 4).